ROSEN, TRUSTED INVESTOR COUNSEL, Encourages Super Micro Computer, Inc. Investors To Secure Counsel Before Important Deadline In Securities Class Actio...

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs' Bar.
 Many of the firm's attorneys have been recognized by Lawdragon and Super Lawyers.

-DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose, among other things, that defendants recognized revenue prematurely and failed to implement adequate internal financial controls; defendants failed to disclose the existence of multiple related party transactions; and as a result, defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.
+DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose, among other things, that: (1) defendants recognized revenue prematurely and failed to implement adequate internal financial controls; (2) defendants failed to disclose the existence of multiple related party transactions; and (3) as a result, defendants' statements about its business, operations, and prospects, were materially false and misleading and/or lacked a reasonable basis at all relevant times.
+When the true details entered the market, the lawsuit claims that investors suffered damages.

 To join the Super Micro Computer class action, go to or or call Phillip Kim, Esq. toll-free at 866-767-3653 or email ... for information on the class action.